sharoon7171/PrivateVOD-TamperMonkey-Scripts/PrivateVOD Element Mover/README.md

 # PrivateVOD Element Mover

-A TamperMonkey script that moves the user-actions div (containing 4K, Favorite, Like, and Screenshots buttons) and video metadata container (release date, studio, director, length, tags) inside the purchase-options div with a professional single-row layout for seamless integration.
+A TamperMonkey script that moves user-actions and video metadata into purchase options with a clean 2-row layout for better organization.

 ## Features

-- **Network-level interception** - Modifies HTML before it reaches the browser
+- **DOM manipulation** - Works on already-loaded pages
-- **Zero flickering** - Changes appear instantly as the page loads
+- **2-row layout** - Text-only metadata on top, linked metadata below
-- **Professional layout** - User-actions and metadata with clean single-row design
+- **Basic button styling** - Clean, simple appearance
-- **Dual approach** - Uses both fetch() and XMLHttpRequest interception
+- **Automatic detection** - Finds and moves elements automatically
-- **Fallback protection** - DOM manipulation as backup if network interception fails
+- **Separate cards** - Metadata and user actions in different cards
 - **Comprehensive coverage** - Works on all PrivateVOD video pages

 ## How It Works

-1. **Intercepts network requests** at the document-start phase
+1. **Waits for elements** to be available in the DOM
-2. **Modifies HTML content** before it's parsed by the browser
+2. **Finds metadata container** (.col-sm-5) with all metadata divs
-3. **Wraps user-actions and metadata in professional layout** with single-row design
+3. **Separates metadata** into text-only and linked categories
-4. **Moves styled elements** to the beginning of purchase-options div
+4. **Creates two cards** - one for metadata, one for user actions
-5. **Returns modified HTML** to the browser for instant rendering
+5. **Moves elements** to the purchase-options area with clean styling

 ## Installation